Sermersooq

-Sermersooq (/kl/) is a municipality in Greenland, formed on 1 January 2009 from five previous, smaller municipalities.
-Its administrative seat is the city of Nuuk (formerly called Godthåb), the capital of Greenland, and it is the most populous municipality in the country, with 23,123 inhabitants as of January 2020.
+Sermersooq (/kl/) is a municipality in Greenland, formed on 1 January 2009 from five previous, smaller municipalities, and is the largest municipality in the world by area.
+Its administrative seat is the city of Nuuk, the capital of Greenland, and it is the most populous municipality in the country, with 24,229 inhabitants as of January 2025.

 Creation

 The municipality consists of former municipalities of eastern and southwestern Greenland, each named after the largest settlement at the time of formation: